This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When you are able to go home, you must continue to take your medicines as directed.
 You may be directed to use the precautions you used in the hospital, in addition to the following:

-- Stay inside your home until your healthcare provider gives you other instructions.
+- Stay inside your home.
+Do not leave until your healthcare provider gives you other instructions.

-- Tell everyone who lives in or visits your home to contact their healthcare providers.
-They may need vaccines or tests within 3 days of being exposed to germs from you.
+- Have others contact their healthcare providers.
+Anyone who lives with or visits you may need vaccines or tests within 3 days of being exposed to germs from you.

 - Clean dusty surfaces with a wet towel.
 The germs will stick to the wet towel instead of spreading on dust particles.